 The RightWay provides access to customized career and academic counseling for its foster youth.
 Depending on the specific need, assistance will be provided to help foster youth enroll in and manage financial assistance for G.E.D. preparation, ESL, high school, occupational and vocational training, community college, or a four-year college.
 Additionally, opportunities for interviews, recruitment events and professional networking are also available.

 The RightWay Foundation also provides specialized trauma-informed training for employers of our foster youth.
 Licensed social workers and therapists provide this training, as well as individuals who have been within the LA County's foster care system.
 The training includes discussing what it means to be trauma-informed, what challenges a 'typical' foster youth coming out of the system is facing, and how an employer can best support them.
 The purpose of this training is to provide employers with a lower turnover rate and allow employees who have been in foster care to feel welcome at their new jobs.

 The Rightway Foundation has built a strong reputation in the Los Angeles area and has earned foster youth referrals from an array of entities.
 These referral partners include the Department of Children and Family Services (DCFS), County Independent Living Program (ILP)coordinators, transitional housing programs, group homes, foster parents, and other types of non-profit organizations.
-All of these groups refer their foster youth to us because they are aware of the impact we have had in the community and in the lives of the youth we work with.
+All of these groups refer their foster youth to us because they are aware of the impact we have had in the community and in the lives of the youth with whom we work.

 The RightWay leadership has also been active within the nonprofit community regarding foster care TAY employment and employment services for homeless youth.
 The RightWay’s community activism includes leadership of the jobs component of the South LA TAY Collaborative, and active partnership with CASA, Alliance for Children’s Rights, and others.